Prandr/dma_ip_drivers/XDMA/linux-kernel/readme.md

 full anyway).

 ### Other features
-- Reworked poll mode as compile-only option
+- Reworked poll mode as compile-only option.
+Everything gets done in a single thread, so there are no core migrations or context switches.
-- Reworked ioctl functions.
+- Reworked `ioctl` operations.
 Added ability to submit transfer request over ioctl.
 This is primarily intended to circumvent 2 GB limit for read and write operations in Linux.
+The `xdma_ioctl.h` header is installed system-wide.
 - Reworked bypass BAR.
 It is now properly implemented, so it is possible to transmit data on it.
 It could be useful for small transfers, that require low and stable latency.
 See [bypass BAR](./docs/bypass_bar.md) for more detailed information.
 It is faster